-Solar Panels for Ephphata School for the Deaf Project
+Solar Panels for Ephphata School for the Deaf - Phase 2

-Ephphata School for the Deaf empowers children and young adults with hearing loss by providing them with a quality education and skills, enabling them to support themselves and contribute to the well-being of their families.
-However, the school often suffers from lengthy power outages.
-There is an urgent need to install solar panels and a generator to produce a constant source of electricity to enable the school to function fully.
+Ephphata School for the Deaf empowers deaf children and young adults by providing them with a quality education and trade, enabling them to support themselves and contribute to the well-being of their families.
+Thanks to the Peter Gilgan Foundation, Phase 1 of the Solar Panel Project is complete.

-“Computer classes are very popular but frequent power outages have hindered the progress we were hoping for.”
+“Our carpentry classes are very popular but frequent power outages hinder our students’ progress.”

 • Tshinyama Kalosa, School Director

 Ephphata School for the Deaf meets an important need in the community.
 The installation of solar panels for the carpentry workshops will increase productivity and help them meet all their objectives.
 Please give generously.

 Because unemployment rates in the deaf community are high, the opportunity to learn a trade at Ephphata School is extremely helpful.
 Graduates are able find or create employment for themselves.